nikolaussucher/biology-text/docs/basic_chemistry.md

 Because of its polarity, a molecule of water in the liquid or solid state can form up to four hydrogen bonds with neighboring molecules.
 Hydrogen bonds are about ten times as strong as the Van der Waals force that attracts molecules to each other in most liquids.
 This is the reason why the melting and boiling points of water are much higher than those of other analogous compounds like hydrogen sulfide.
 They also explain its exceptionally high specific heat capacity (about 4.2 J/g/K), heat of fusion (about 333 J/g), heat of vaporization (2257 J/g), and thermal conductivity (between 0.561 and 0.679 W/m/K).
 These properties make water more effective at moderating Earth's climate, by storing heat and transporting it between the oceans and the atmosphere.
 The hydrogen bonds of water are around 23 kJ/mol (compared to a covalent O-H bond at 492 kJ/mol).
 Of this, it is estimated that 90% is attributable to electrostatics, while the remaining 10% is partially covalent.

-These bonds are the cause of water's high surface tension and capillary forces.
-The capillary action refers to the tendency of water to move up a narrow tube against the force of gravity.
-This property is relied upon by all vascular plants, such as trees.

-Water is a weak solution of hydronium hydroxide - there is an equilibrium 2H~2~O  ⇆ H~3~O^+^ + OH^-^ to form water.
-Water is considered to be neutral, with a pH  of 7.
-Acids have pH values less than 7 while bases have values greater than 7.

-Earth surface waters are filled with life.
-The earliest life forms appeared in water; nearly all fish live exclusively in water, and there are many types of marine mammals, such as dolphins and whales.
-Some kinds of animals, such as amphibians, spend portions of their lives in water and portions on land.
-Plants such as kelp and algae grow in the water and are the basis for some underwater ecosystems.
-Plankton is generally the foundation of the ocean food chain.

-Aquatic vertebrates must obtain oxygen to survive, and they do so in various ways.
-Fish have gills instead of lungs, although some species of fish, such as the lungfish, have both.
-Marine mammals, such as dolphins, whales, otters, and seals need to surface periodically to breathe air.
-Some amphibians are able to absorb oxygen through their skin.
-Invertebrates exhibit a wide range of modifications to survive in poorly oxygenated waters including breathing tubes and gills.
-However as invertebrate life evolved in an aquatic habitat most have little or no specialization for respiration in water.

-"Water" is the name of the liquid state of H~2~O at standard ambient temperature and pressure.
-It forms precipitation in the form of rain and aerosols in the form of fog.
-Clouds are formed from suspended droplets of water and ice, its solid state.
-When finely divided, crystalline ice may precipitate in the form of snow.
-The gaseous state of water is steam or water vapor.
-Water moves continually through the water cycle of evaporation, transpiration (evapotranspiration), condensation, precipitation, and runoff, usually reaching the sea.

-Water covers 71% of the Earth's surface, mostly in seas and oceans.
-Small portions of water occur as groundwater (1.7%), in the glaciers and the ice caps of Antarctica and Greenland (1.7%), and in the air as vapor, clouds (formed of ice and liquid water suspended in air), and precipitation (0.001%).

-Water plays an important role in the world economy.
-Approximately 70% of the freshwater used by humans goes to agriculture.
-Fishing in salt and fresh water bodies is a major source of food for many parts of the world.
-Much of the long-distance trade of commodities (such as oil, natural gas, and manufactured products) is transported by boats through seas, rivers, lakes, and canals.
-Large quantities of water, ice, and steam are used for cooling and heating, in industry and homes.
-Water is an excellent solvent for a wide variety of substances both mineral and organic; as such it is widely used in industrial processes, and in cooking and washing.

-Water (H~2~O) is a polar inorganic compound that is at room temperature a tasteless and odorless liquid, nearly colorless with a hint of blue.
-This simplest hydrogen chalcogenide is by far the most studied chemical compound and is described as the "universal solvent" for its ability to dissolve many substances.
-This allows it to be the "solvent of life": indeed, water as found in nature almost always includes various dissolved substances, and special steps are required to obtain chemically pure water.
-Water is the only common substance to exist as a solid, liquid, and gas in normal terrestrial conditions.

-Water is one of the two official names for the chemical compound H~2~O; it is also the liquid phase of H~2~O. The other two common states of matter of water are the solid phase, ice, and the gaseous phase, water vapor or steam.
-The addition or removal of heat can cause phase transitions: freezing (water to ice), melting (ice to water), vaporization (water to vapor), condensation (vapor to water), sublimation (ice to vapor) and deposition (vapor to ice).

-Water differs from most liquids in that it becomes less dense as it freezes.
-In 1 atm pressure, it reaches its maximum density of 1,000 kg/m^3^ (62.43 lb/cu ft) at 3.98 °C (39.16 °F).
-The density of ice is 917 kg/^m^3^ (57.25 lb/cu ft), an expansion of 9%.
-This expansion can exert enormous pressure, bursting pipes and cracking rocks.

-In a lake or ocean, water at 4 °C sinks to the bottom and ice forms on the surface, floating on the liquid water.
-This ice insulates the water below, preventing it from freezing solid.
-Without this protection, most aquatic organisms would perish during the winter.

-At a pressure of one atmosphere (atm), ice melts or water freezes at 0 °C (32 °F) and water boils or vapor condenses at 100 °C (212 °F).

-In a water molecule, the hydrogen atoms form a 104.5° angle with the oxygen atom.
-The hydrogen atoms are close to two corners of a tetrahedron centered on the oxygen.
-At the other two corners are lone pairs of valence electrons that do not participate in the bonding.
-In a perfect tetrahedron, the atoms would form a 109.5° angle, but the repulsion between the lone pairs is greater than the repulsion between the hydrogen atoms.

-Other substances have a tetrahedral molecular structure, for example, methane (CH~4~) and hydrogen sulfide (H~2~S).
-However, oxygen is more electronegative (holds on to its electrons more tightly) than most other elements, so the oxygen atom retains a negative charge while the hydrogen atoms are positively charged.
-Along with the bent structure, this gives the molecule an electrical dipole moment and it is classified as a polar molecule.

-Water is a good polar solvent, that dissolves many salts and hydrophilic organic molecules such as sugars and simple alcohols such as ethanol.
-Water also dissolves many gases, such as oxygen and carbon dioxide—the latter giving the fizz of carbonated beverages, sparkling wines and beers.
-In addition, many substances in living organisms, such as proteins, DNA and polysaccharides, are dissolved in water.
-The interactions between water and the subunits of these biomacromolecules shape protein folding, DNA base pairing, and other phenomena crucial to life (hydrophobic effect).

-Many organic substances (such as fats and oils and alkanes) are hydrophobic, that is, insoluble in water.
-Many inorganic substances are insoluble too, including most metal oxides, sulfides, and silicates.

-Because of its polarity, a molecule of water in the liquid or solid state can form up to four hydrogen bonds with neighboring molecules.
-Hydrogen bonds are about ten times as strong as the Van der Waals force that attracts molecules to each other in most liquids.
-This is the reason why the melting and boiling points of water are much higher than those of other analogous compounds like hydrogen sulfide.
-They also explain its exceptionally high specific heat capacity (about 4.2 J/g/K), heat of fusion (about 333 J/g), heat of vaporization (2257 J/g), and thermal conductivity (between 0.561 and 0.679 W/m/K).
-These properties make water more effective at moderating Earth's climate, by storing heat and transporting it between the oceans and the atmosphere.
-The hydrogen bonds of water are around 23 kJ/mol (compared to a covalent O-H bond at 492 kJ/mol).
-Of this, it is estimated that 90% is attributable to electrostatics, while the remaining 10% is partially covalent.

 (ref:water) [Model of hydrogen bonds (1) between molecules of water.](https://commons.wikimedia.org/wiki/File:3D_model_hydrogen_bonds_in_water.svg)

 <div class="figure" style="text-align: center">